ruby-openid/ruby-openid2/README.md

   * Comprehensive test suite
   * Supports both OpenID 1 and OpenID 2 transparently

+## Installation

+Install the gem and add to the application's Gemfile by executing:

+    $ bundle add ruby-openid2

+If bundler is not being used to manage dependencies, install the gem by executing:

+    $ gem install ruby-openid2

 | Primary Namespace | OpenID                                                                                                                                                                                                                                                                                                                                                                                                                                                |
 |-------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | gem name          | [ruby-openid2](https://rubygems.org/gems/ruby-openid2)                                                                                                                                                                                                                                                                                                                                                                                                |